In311 - Intro to databases

 ON table1.column = table2.column;

-• for readability purposes, you can use aliases (as)
+• for readability purposes, you can use aliases (from trees tr)

 Example : the tree database